Facundo Cabral: Religious and political views

+Death

 Cabral was shot and killed during a tour in Guatemala City while en route to La Aurora International Airport on July 9, 2011.

-He had left a hotel in the west of Guatemala City, after giving a concert the previous evening in Quetzaltenango, and was headed to the airport when gunmen attacked his vehicle, a white Range Rover Sport, hitting him with at least eight bullets.
-He died in the car.
-The incident occurred at around 05.20 (local time) and took place on Liberation Boulevard, a busy road that connects with the airport, but at the time of the attack was practically empty.
-Cabral initially planned to take a hotel shuttle to the airport, but accepted a ride from Nicaraguan concert promoter/night club owner Henry Fariñas.

-Cabral was with his agent David Llanos and Henry Fariñas, who were wounded.
-He was accompanied by a second vehicle carrying bodyguards, but they couldn't protect the singer's vehicle from the bullets.
-Cabral was riding in an SUV that tried to flee the attackers by driving into a fire station.
+Cabral was with his agent David Llanos and Henry Fariña, who were wounded.
+He was accompanied by a second vehicle carrying bodyguards, but they couldn't protect the singer's vehicle, which tried to flee the attackers by driving into a fire station.
 At least 20 bullet holes were seen in the Range Rover car he was in.
 The gunmen were in three late-model vehicles, one in front of Cabral's car and two to the right and left.
 One of the attackers' vehicles was later found abandoned on the road to El Salvador.
 It was a brown Hyundai Santa Fe with bullet holes and containing bullet-proof vests and an AK-47 magazine.
-Early investigations indicated that the trajectory of the bullets were from right to left, toward the driver's seat, indicating that the bullets were meant for the driver, Cabral's Nicaraguan promoter Henry Fariñas, possibly because of troubles with organized crime.
-Three suspects were arrested.
+Early investigations indicated that the trajectory of the bullets were from right to left, toward the driver's seat, indicating that the bullets were meant for the driver, Cabral's Nicaraguan promoter Henry Fariña, possibly because of troubles with organized crime related to drugs.
+(Fariña was imprisoned for 30 years in 2012 for drug trafficking, organised crime, and money laundering.)

-Cabral, at the time of his murder, had been married for seven months to Silvia Pousa, a Venezuelan psychologist who had been his partner for the last ten years.
-His body was flown to Argentina from Guatemala on July 12, 2011, on a Mexican Air Force jet.
-His widow, Silvia Pousa, and nephew joined foreign minister Hector Timerman and a small group of Guatemalan and Mexican diplomats on the tarmac in Buenos Aires to receive his remains.
-One official brought from the plane a guitar and a small bag.
-Cabral had said that was all he needed for his nearly constant singing tours.

-His coffin was displayed for the public in the Ateneo theater, the same Buenos Aires theater where he last performed in his native Argentina.
-The widow and family of Cabral gave a statement to reporters at the Ateneo theater, which expressed "thanks to the huge amount of media around the world by the respectful coverage" of his death.